Hack23/templateopensource/.github/ISSUE_TEMPLATE/issues.md

 ---
-name: Custom issue template
+name: Any other type of issues
-about: Describe this issue template's purpose here.
+about: Feedback/Community Support or general issues
 title: ''
 labels: ''
 assignees: ''